 The Business Operations Analysis Paper is an important part of this course.
-The paper has to be prepared as an individual effort and is due no later than 12/7/2018.
-The paper must be submitted as a hard copy in addition to an electronic email.
-It is the student's responsibility to submit the paper on time before the last class.
+The paper has to be prepared as an individual effort and is due no later than 9 Dec at noon.
+The paper must be submitted as an electronic email with the file attached (no google doc sharing) and should be named: "LastName_BUS320" It is the student's responsibility to submit the paper on time before the last class.